Putting Students First Grant - In Partnership with First Financial Federal Credit Union

 In partnership with First Financial Federal Credit Union, The Education Foundation of BCPS, Inc. is pleased to provide the Putting Students First Grant.
 The review and award of project funds will be based on the project’s anticipated need of supplies, resources, and opportunities/experiences to fulfill classroom needs and to impact student’s educational readiness.
 The project funds should have a clear alignment with BCPS The Compass: Our Pathway to Excellence, The Education Foundation of Baltimore County Public Schools, Contributing to a Brighter Future and the school’s school progress plan, with clear measurable objectives, and overall impact and potential for successful use and/or implementation.

-The 2023-2024 projects funds should be used to support the students served by the educator(s) within their classroom/grade level/department and/or disciplinary area, organization/club or schoolhouse.
+The 2024-2025 project funds should be used to support the students served by the educator(s) within their classroom/grade level/department and/or disciplinary area, organization/club or schoolhouse.

 Grant funds can be used to: